Comparison of Chernobyl and other radioactivity releases

 This article compares the radioactivity release and decay from the Chernobyl disaster with various other events which involved a release of uncontrolled radioactivity.

 Chernobyl compared to background radiation

-Natural sources of radiation are very prevalent in the environment, and come from cosmic rays, food sources (bananas have a particular high source due to potassium-40 but all foods contain carbon and thereby carbon-14), radon gas, granite and other dense rocks, and others.
+Natural sources of radiation are prevalent in the environment, and come from cosmic rays, food sources (bananas have a particularly high source due to potassium-40 but all foods contain carbon and thereby carbon-14), radon gas, granite and other dense rocks, and others.
 The banana equivalent dose is sometimes used in science communication to visualize different levels of ionizing radiation.
 The collective radiation background dose for natural sources in Europe is about 500,000 man-Sieverts per year.
 The total dose from Chernobyl is estimated at 80,000 man-sieverts, or roughly 1/6 as much.
-However, some individuals, particularly in areas adjacent the reactor, received significantly higher doses.
+However, some individuals, particularly in areas adjacent to the reactor, received massively higher doses.

 Chernobyl's radiation was detectable across Western Europe.
 Average doses received ranged from 0.02 mrem (Portugal) to 38 mrem (portions of Germany).